bisq-network/bisq/apitest/docs/api-beta-test-guide.md

 ### Completing Trade Protocol

 The first step in the Bisq trade protocol is completed when a `takeoffer` command successfully creates a new trade from the taken offer.
-After the Bisq servers prepare the trade, its status can be viewed with the `gettrade` command:
+After the Bisq nodes prepare the trade, its status can be viewed with the `gettrade` command:
 ```
 $ ./bisq-cli --password=xyz --port=9998 gettrade --trade-id=<trade-id>
 ```